SezSahin/AcmeCorporation/README.md

 ### 3. Running the Angular app

-If you wish to view the code, you can alway use you preferred IDE/Editor.
+If you wish to view the code, you can alway use your preferred IDE/Editor.
 Path your way to the `AcmeCorporationAPI` folder and open it up.
 <br>If your IDE/Editor has a terminal of som sort, you can compile and run the app with the following command:
 ```
 npm start